helidon-io/helidon-examples/examples/imperative/data-jdbc/postgres/README.md

-# Helidon Data JDBC Imperative using MySQL Database
+# Helidon Data JDBC Imperative using PostgreSQL

 The Java application sources are shared by all database variants from the sibling `common` directory.

-This example demonstrates direct, imperative use of the Helidon Data JDBC provider with MySQL.
+This example demonstrates direct, imperative use of the Helidon Data JDBC provider with PostgreSQL.
 It is the imperative counterpart of `examples/declarative/data-jdbc` and uses the same Pokemon schema, SQL statements, database method names, row mappers, HTTP paths, and JSON representation.